w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 knowledge to judge some referenda or might not have the time to read all referenda.
 Delegations allow voters to participate in OpenGov hands-free by delegating their voting power to trusted entities.

-## Decision Deposit Amounts

-In Polkadot OpenGov, someone must submit the Decision Deposit for a referendum to enter its Decision Period.
-The number of tokens required for the Decision Deposit depends on the track’s privilege level.
-The higher the privilege, the higher the deposit.
-For example, malicious referenda posted on the Small Tipper track inflict low economic damage to the network.
-In contrast, malicious referenda on the Root track can inflict more significant harm, such as changing the entire network's runtime.

-## Cancelling & Killing Referenda

-Polkadot OpenGov has two origins dedicated to rejecting ongoing referenda: Referendum Canceller and Referendum Killer.

-Referendum Canceller aims to cancel an already ongoing referendum.
-When this origin cancels a referendum, the Submission and Decision Deposit are refunded to their originators.
-An example of when a referendum might be considered to be canceled is if the originator has made some errors in creating the preimage and did not necessarily do anything malicious.
-Cancellation has a lower Decision Period, and Approval and Support criteria are much easier to meet over time than most other Origins.
-This is because the cancellation of a referendum usually comes with a sense of urgency.

-Referendum Killer aims to instantly kill an ongoing referendum, slashing submission and decision deposit (the account(s) that posted these deposits will lose those funds).
-This origin can be engaged if, for example, a malicious actor submits a referendum on the Root Track to set the code of the chains' runtime to stop block production.

-The Decision Deposit for the Referendum Killer track itself is high to prevent malicious actors from attempting to slash deposits of good referenda.
-A subsequent Referendum Killer can kill an existing Referendum Killer

 ## Resources